hugopicq/cartographergo/README.md

 - List sessions of domain administrators (works only in a shell launched with runas for now)
 - Check if Webdav is enabled
 - List RPC interfaces (to identify print spooler for example)
+- Check if FTP can be accessed as anonymous

 ## Installation
 Make sure Go is installed.